Hello there. My name is Toby Christie — the ultra-creative web domain makes sense now, doesn’t it?

 Also, one last — but not least — thank you to my good friend and fellow Motorsports writer, Joey Barnes who gave me a home to write at MotorsportsTribune.com for a couple of years.
 Barnes consistently encouraged me to keep on chugging even when the journey seemed quite bleak.

-I appreciate you stopping by my NASCAR blog, I hope you find what you’re looking for!
+I appreciate you stopping by my NASCAR website, I hope you find what you’re looking for!
 If you have any ideas on how I can improve this site for fellow readers, please let me know!